Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 WYSIWYG-CKeditor
 ================

 Mediawiki extension: WYSIWYG.
-Includes extension and other components required by it.
+Includes extension and other related modifed components.

-These files are based on extension:WYSIWYG from MediaWiki site www.mediawiki.org
+These files are originally based on extension:WYSIWYG from MediaWiki site www.mediawiki.org

 Environment:
   MediaWiki 1.22